Abscissa/gen-package-version/README.md

 Optionally, you can replace ```--src=path/to/src``` with ```--dub```.
 Then, gen-package-version will use dub (via ```dub describe```) to automatically detect your source path and add some extra info in the packageVersion module it generates.
 More options are also available (see "Help Screen" below).

-Finally, make sure your project is [tagged](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with a version number (it must be a git "annotated" tag, ie a tag with a message, doesn't matter what the message is).
+Finally, make sure your project is [tagged](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with a version number (it must be a git "annotated" tag, ie a tag with a message - doesn't matter what the message is).
 Example:

 ```bash
 $ git tag -a v1.2.0 -m 'This is version v1.2.0'